LukeStashWalker/stashwalker/README.md

 ### Altered Dungeons

 A common way people try to hide small stashes is in dungeon chests.
-This feature will shown if a pillar of blocks above the dungeon has been altered
+This feature will show if a pillar of blocks above the dungeon has been altered

 ### Keybindings